-- Perform Otoscopic Examination
+- 1. Perform Otoscopic Examination

-Align end of Probe Tube with the
+- 2. Alian end of Probe Tube with the left end of the appropriate guide

-- left end of the appropriate guide 3.
-Align tube marker with the red
+- 3. Align tube marker with the red marker above

-- marker above

 - 4. Place Probe Tube in ear canal

-- Confirm placement with Otoscope
+- 5. Confirm placement with Otoscope

-Perform Live Speech Mapping & REM
+- 6. Perform Live Speech Mapping & REM

 - 2. Basic Diagnostics. - a.
 Using your audiometer, measure and record the following values: - b.
 Pure Tone Air and Bone conduction thresholds. - c.
 Narrow Band Noise or Pure Tone UCL at 500, 1000, 2000 and 4000 Hz. - d.
 Other tests if needed in your practice or jurisdiction. - 3.
 Position patient as described earlier in this manual on page 14. - 4.
 Calibrate Probe Tube as described earlier in this manual on page 15. - 5.
-Measure and place the probe tube in the ear canal.
+Option 1: Measure and place the probe tube in the ear canal.
 (Use chart to the left). - 6.
+Option 2: Use the probe tube depth guide to accurately place the probe tube. - 7.
 Complete a Live Speech Mapping measurement UNAIDED (REUR). - a.
 ISTS or file input - b.
 Peak Measures - c.
 1/3 Octave resolution

-- 7. Carefully place the hearing instrument in the ear without disturbing the probe tube. - 8.
-Complete a Live Speech Mapping measurement AIDED (LSM). - 9.
+- 8. Carefully place the hearing instrument in the ear without disturbing the probe tube. - 9.
+Complete a Live Speech Mapping measurement AIDED (LSM). - 10.
 Using the On-Top mode, make any adjustments needed to the hearing instrument so that: - a.
 The LSM curve for Quiet Speech (50 dB) is at the bottom of the white modified speech spectrum (canoe). - b.
 The LSM curve for Conversational Speech (65 dB) should be within the white modified speech spectrum. - c.
 The LSM curve for loud sounds (80 dB) (very loud speech, clapping hands, etc.) is approximately 10 dB below the UCL curve.